 This report, including the opinion, has been prepared for the Directors of the Company to enable them to comply with their obligations under External Audit Rule 2.1 of the Solvency II Firms Sector of the PRA Rulebook and for no other purpose.
 To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Directors for our audit work, for this report, or for the opinions we have formed.

-A fine Sam Porritt (Jul 11, 2022 13:58 GMT+1) Mazars LLP 30 Old Bailey London EC4M 7AU
+Sam Porritt (Jul 7, 2023 11:35 GMT+1)

+Sam Porritt (Senior Statutory Auditor)

+For and on behalf of Mazars LLP

+Chartered Accountants and Statutory Auditor

+30 Old Bailey

+London

+EC4M 7AU